DC Graphic Novels for Young Adults: Reception

-Both CBR and Vulture compared DC's previous female teen and young adult imprint Minx, which shuttered in 2008 shortly after launch, to its current young adult imprint.
+Both Comic Book Resources (CBR) and Vulture compared DC's previous female teen and young adult imprint Minx, which shuttered in 2008 shortly after launch, to its current young adult imprint.
 CBR wrote that "one of the biggest changes DC has made with DC Ink titles, as opposed to the direction of Minx, is base the current line around familiar DC superhero franchises. [...]
 The authors behind DC Ink, while typically being first-timers in comics, already have their own fanbases through pre-existing young adult novels.
 This gives them a built-in brand, while also allowing newcomers to bring their writing styles and world views into comics.
 The DC Ink books have also been accessible in everyday stores such as Wal-Mart, a benefit which most regular comic books do not have.
 On the other hand, the Minx titles struggled to be shelved in even dedicated bookstores, as sellers didn't know whether to place them amongst the comics or the YA section.
 The current superhero and comic book movie boom had also not quite begun when Minx titles were published".

 S.W.
 Sondheimer, for Book Riot, highlighted the imprint name change and wrote: "A little less catchy, perhaps, but a better guide to the type of content you can expect to find in a given book [...].
 Every one of the DC Graphic Novels for Young Readers and DC Graphic Novels for Young Adults has something different to offer their readers, but they're all built around forging connections, lending support to their audiences in their quests for self-realization and actualization, and most excellent hero stories.
 With tons more in the works, I hope these imprints, whatever their names happen to be, are around for a long time".
 Sondheimer also highlighted the specific themes the two imprint lines address and wrote: "Some of the protagonists are in-canon teenagers and some have been de-aged for their books, but they're all, for the purposes of this imprint, the same age as their readers, which allows those readers to forge connections with the protagonists and their stories more easily, and also helps kids self-insert to learn problem-solving skills. [...]
 All of the characters are heroes, yes, but they're all waging battles much more intimate and personal than defeating the Joker or the Witch Queen.
 They're fighting to understand themselves. [...]
 The other aspect of the DC Young/Young Adult Readers line I love is that, on a very basic level, each graphic novel is a family story.
 Almost every kind of family one can imagine has, or will, be represented".